BondedMagnetSource

 Core conclusions

-What this bonded magnet material page is actually trying to answer
+What this bonded magnet technology page is actually trying to answer

-If you searched for bonded magnet, bonded magnet process, bonded magnet material, or bonded magnet manufacturing process, the useful question is not whether bonded magnets exist.
+If you searched for bonded magnets uses, bonded magnets applications, bonded magnets process, bonded magnets production, bonded magnet, bonded magnet technology, bonded magnet process, bonded magnet material, or bonded magnet manufacturing process, the useful question is not whether bonded magnets exist.
 The useful question is which composite family and manufacturing route deserve RFQ time.
 Bonded magnet material here means magnetic powder plus polymer binder, not one universal grade.
 Bonded NdFeB is strongest when geometry, pole pattern, or assembly simplification matters.
 Bonded ferrite is safer when output is modest but cost or temperature matter.
 Flexible bonded material is for strip and attachment formats, not for pretending a tape should act like a rigid drive magnet.

 9.4 vs 2.35 MGOe